ypinhsuan/tp/docs/UserGuide.md

 #### Deleting an attendance record : `delete-attendance`

-If you would like to delete a specific attendance record from a lesson, you can make use of this command.
+If you would like to delete a specific student's attendance from a lesson, you can make use of this command.

 Format: `delete-attendance c\CLASS_INDEX l\LESSON_INDEX s\STUDENT_INDEX w\WEEK`